 Here are five key tips for an easy and enjoyable removals day:

 This may sound odd but it doesn’t mean what it sounds like!
 It means preparing what would go in your car and leaving it in one of your main rooms, for example the living room.
 This way you don’t have to worry about the insurance risk of leaving your car packed overnight but will benefit from being able to load the car very easily on the morning of removals day.
-Make sure your important documents and valuables – such as jewellery – are easily recognisable and secured.
+Put the stuff that can be packed first at the front, and make sure your important documents and valuables – such as jewellery – are easily recognisable and secured.

 The items listed in our Moving Day Survival Kit offer a good guide of what to keep with you on the day of your house move.

 Moving day can be a security risk as your doors and windows will be open and you’ll have many people coming and going.
-It can be a good idea to have someone stationed at the major exits as a security measure although if this is unfeasible you could secure all valuables away from public view and keep them with you at all times.
+It can be a good idea to have someone stationed at the major exits as a security measure.If this isn't possible you could secure all valuables away from public view and keep them with you at all times.
 Keeping your valuables and important items at a friend’s house in advance of the move is also a way to mitigate risk.

 Moving with pets isn’t impossible, but it’s not that easy and it may complicate matters on moving day if your pet is a bad traveller or reacts badly to the upheaval at your old or new house.
 Keeping them at a family member’s house not only reduces the risk of them getting upset but also makes the journey less stressful for you.
 Once you’ve arrived at your new house, or once you’ve unpacked the majority of your belongings, you can pick your pet up and settle them into your house far more easily.